In recent years, the incidence of some form of cancer in women of reproductive age has increased.

 Melo AS, Paula CTV, Rufato MAF, Rufato MCAC, Rodrigues JK, Ferriani RA, Barreto J. Fertility optimization in women with cancer: from preservation to contraception.JBRA Assist Reprod.
 2019 Apr 10. doi: 10.5935/1518-0557.20190011.

 Pesce, R, Marconi, M, Vélez, C, Marconi, G, Glujovsky, D, Baronio, M, Coscia, A. Preservación de la fertilidad.
 Almer.Reproducción 2017;32:34-39.

-FAQs from users: 'Is it possible to give time to freeze eggs before a cancer treatment?', 'Is in vitro oocyte maturation available?', 'Are assisted reproduction techniques necessary after ovarian transposition?', 'What are the techniques for preserving fertility in women with cancer with proven safety and efficiency?' and 'How long should GnRH injection be given in the case of ovarian suppression?'.
+FAQs from users: 'Is there enough time left to freeze eggs before cancer treatment?', 'Is in vitro oocyte maturation available?', 'Are assisted reproduction techniques necessary after ovarian transposition?', 'What are the techniques for preserving fertility in women with cancer with proven safety and efficiency?' and 'How long should GnRH injection be given in the case of ovarian suppression?'.